peteroupc/peteroupc.github.io/colorgen.md

 <a id=CIE_XYZ></a>
 ### CIE XYZ

-The CIE's _XYZ color model_ is a transformation of a color sensation into a point in three-dimensional space, as further explained in "[Colors as Spectral Functions](#Colors_as_Spectral_Functions)".
+The CIE's _XYZ color model_ is a transformation of a distribution of light into a point in three-dimensional space, as further explained in "[Colors as Spectral Functions](#Colors_as_Spectral_Functions)".
 An XYZ color consists of three components, in the following order:

 - X is a component without special meaning.
 - Y indicates the _luminance_ of the color.